danjacobellis/EE445S-lab/docs/lab3.md

 ### III.
 Results from lab exercise

 Present the results you obtain for each task on the assignment sheet.
 This section should include illustrative oscilloscope screenshots of the DSP algorithms in action.
 Also include any code that you wrote or modified.
 Please do not include all of the boilerplate code from the textbook.

+In addition to the code you modified, make sure to include.

+1. Theoretical magnitude response values of bandpass filter.

+2. Measured magnitude response values of bandpass filter.

+3. Plot of theoretical response on top of or next to a plot of your measured response.

 ### IV.
 Discussion